nextstrain/ncov/narratives/ncov_trees-background_it.md

 <!-- We can also use genomics to assign a date to when an outbreak started, even if this was before we realized it was happening. -->
 Possiamo anche usare la genetica per assegnare una data all'inizio dell'epidemia, anche se questo è successo ancora prima che ci accorgessimo dell'epidemia.
 <!-- Because we can assign dates to each sample and node in the tree, we can use this to infer the date of the 'root' of the tree.
 This represents the "most recent common ancestor" of all the SARS-CoV-2 sequences we have so far.
 E.g., your grandparents are the "most recent common ancestors" of you and all of your first cousins.-->
-Dato che possiamo assegnare delle date ad ogni campione e nodo nell'albero, possiamo usare questo fatto per inferire la data della 'radice' dell'albero.
+Dato che possiamo assegnare delle date ad ogni campione e nodo nell'albero, possiamo usare questo fatto per inferire statisticamente la data della 'radice' dell'albero.
 Questo rappresenta 'l'antenato comune più recente' di tutte le sequenze del virus SARS-CoV-2 che abbiamo finora.
 Per esempio: i vostri nonni sono 'l'antenato comune più recente' vostro e dei vostri cugini di primo grado.
 <!-- AL: del virus SARS-CoV-2 che abbiamo finora.
 <!-- AL: cugini di primo grado.
 <br><br>
 <!-- If you mouse over the leftmost vertical line, you can see that the inferred start date is between mid-November and mid-December of 2019 for this particular outbreak. -->
-Posizionando il mouse sulla linea verticale più a sinistra, si può vedere che la data d'inizio inferita per questa specifica epidemia è tra metà Novembre e metà Dicembre del 2019.
+Posizionando il mouse sulla linea verticale più a sinistra, si può vedere che la data d'inizio inferita per questa specifica epidemia è tra metà novembre e metà dicembre del 2019.

 <!-- There is NO right-side text -->